joaopaivaa/Financial-Utilities-API/README.md

-# Development of an API that helps with financial calculation and normalization.
+# Financial Utilities API

-## Adjust Inflation Route (POST) - Receives time series monetary values and update it by the inflation rate, currently just BRL available.
+## :money_with_wings: Inflation Adjustment Route (POST)

+Receives time series monetary values and adjusts it by the CPI rate.

+Available for:
+- BRL;
+- GBP;
+- USD.

 Inputs:
-- Column/list of dates.
+- List of dates.
-- Column/list of values.
+- List of nominal values.
-- Date to adjust inflation rate.
+- Adjustment reference date.

 Output:
-- Dataframe: dates, original values, cumulative inflation (%), djusted values.
+- Dataframe: dates, nominal values, accumulated inflation (%), adjusted/real values.

-## Currency Rate Conversion Route (POST) - Receives time series monetary values (USD, Euro or Great Britain Pound) and convert it into the other 2 currencies.
+## :dollar: Currency Rate Conversion Route (POST)

+Receives time series monetary values and converts it into other currencies.

+Available for:
+- Euro to GBP;
+- Euro to USD;
+- GBP to Euro;
+- GBP to USD;
+- USD to Euro;
+- USD to GBP.

 Inputs:
-- Column/list of dates.
+- List of dates.
-- Column/list of values.
+- List of values.
 - Original currency as string.

 Output:
 - Dataframe: dates, value in USD, value in Euro, value in Great Britain Pound.

-## French and SAC Amortization Calculation Route (POST) - Receives principal, interest rate and number of time periods and calculates its amortization process.
+## :chart_with_downwards_trend: French Amortization Calculation Route (POST)

+Receives principal, interest rate and number of time periods and calculates its amortization process.

 Inputs:
 - Principal value.